lolbus/IMDA_JobInterview_Assessment_24July2024/README.md

     pip install pillow
     pip3 install torch torchvision torchaudio

-You must also attain an **OpenAI API key** for some of the solutions that uses OpenAI's LLM to infer the Captcha image.
+You must also attain an **OpenAI API key** for some of the solutions that use OpenAI's LLM to infer the Captcha image.

 ## How to run the final solutions
 To setup the project, follow these steps: